“How do I start a podcast?”

 This whole thing was less than $200, and I sound pretty good.

 Does anybody have recommendations for readers out there?
-Leave them (without links) in the comments, and let’s fix audio quality on podcasts!
+Leave them in the comments, and let’s get everybody set up to start a podcast on the right foot!